 PPC phishing offenders create fake versions of well-known companies and brands such as banks.
 They have a website that is very similar to the actual companies site.
 An example is if someone is trying to log onto the JP Morgan account and are directed to a JPP Morgan page.
 Most people will be unable to see the differences between the real site and the fraudulent site and may disclose confidential login information leaving them vulnerable to fraud.
 As a user or an actual business, it is important to make sure you are on the secure site before entering any identifying information.

-The most common type of PPC fraud we left for last.
+The most common type of PPC fraud we’ve saved for last.

 Click fraud is what happens when a party that is uninterested in doing business with you knowingly clicks on your ads in order to spend your advertising budget.
 This is also the type of PPC Fraud that ClickCease helps advertisers combat.